Major emergencies include:

 The LEMC meets quarterly to discuss the City’s current emergency services, preparation plans in the event of any emergency and how to assist the community to recover from such an event.

-The City of Armadale has plans and structures to bring together government, voluntary and private agencies in a coordinated way to deal with major emergencies.
+The City has plans and structures to bring together government, voluntary and private agencies in a coordinated way to deal with major emergencies.
 These plans cover the whole spectrum of emergency needs, including prevention, preparedness, response and recovery.